-Bachelor of Arts in Political Science and Bachelor of Arts in Political Science with Emphasis in American Government/Public Administration: The Bachelor of Arts in Political Science degree presents students with an opportunity to gain a comprehensive understanding of the dominant fields within the political science discipline and prepares students for a wide spectrum of jobs in local, state, and federal governments; domestic and international nonprofit organizations; law, business, and journalism sectors.
+Bachelor of Arts in Political Science and Bachelor of Arts in Political Science with Emphasis in

+American Government/Public Administration: The Bachelor of Arts in Political Science degree presents students with an opportunity to gain a comprehensive understanding of the dominant fields within the political science discipline and prepares students for a wide spectrum of jobs in local, state, and federal governments; domestic and international nonprofit organizations; law, business, and journalism sectors.
 It educates students to become responsible and knowledgeable citizens and, if they so choose, equips them for graduate schools focused on professional, research, and teaching programs.

+Bachelor of Arts in Psychology and Bachelor of Arts in Psychology with Emphasis in Addictions

-Bachelor of Arts in Psychology: This degree is designed to provide an efficient and quality opportunity to study the ways in which psychology describes and explains both animal and human behavior; to learn how psychology is applied; and to provide students contemplating graduate training in psychology a solid undergraduate foundation for pursuing career in counseling and similar areas.
+Counseling: The psychology degree is designed to provide an efficient and quality opportunity to study the ways in which psychology describes and explains both animal and human behavior; to learn how psychology is applied; and to provide students contemplating graduate training in psychology a solid undergraduate foundation for pursuing career in counseling and similar areas.
+The Addictions Counseling Emphasis prepares students for entry-level work in programs and facilities that treat individuals and families who seek behavioral health services for various addictions.
+(NOTE: The degree does not result in certification to work as an addictions counselor or treatment provider, but may result in shortening the number of required practicum hours if students should later seek such certification.)

-Bachelor of Arts in Theology with Emphasis in Pastoral Studies: This Theology degree with Emphasis in Pastoral Studies is designed to provide students looking to do graduate work in theology and/or pastoral ministry and students already engaged in or aspiring to enter church ministry the opportunity to obtain a theology degree.
+Bachelor of Arts in Theology with Emphasis in Pastoral Studies: This Theology degree with its Emphasis provides students looking to do graduate work in theology and/or pastoral ministry and students already engaged in or aspiring to enter church ministry the opportunity to obtain a theology degree.